-Arlington PD Releasing New Information About Amber Hagerman Abduction 25 Years Later
+25 Years Later: Arlington Police Renews Public Interest In Amber Hagerman Case As Search For Suspect Continues

-ARLINGTON (CBSDFW.COM) – It was 25 years ago today when Amber Hagerman was kidnapped in Arlington.
-With the crime still unsolved the Arlington Police Department is releasing new details surrounding her abduction and subsequent murder on January 13, 1996.
+ARLINGTON, Texas (CBSDFW.COM) – It was 25 years ago Wednesday when Amber Hagerman was kidnapped in Arlington.
+With the crime still unsolved the Arlington Police Department looked to renew the public’s interest surrounding her abduction and subsequent murder on January 13, 1996.

-The crime lead to the development of the Amber Alert System, which is now used worldwide to send public signals about missing children in danger.
+The crime led to the development of the Amber Alert System, which is now used worldwide to send public signals about missing children in danger.

-Amber, who was 9-years-old at the time, was taken from the parking lot of an abandoned grocery store as she rode her bicycle.
+Amber, who was 9 years old at the time, was taken from the parking lot of an abandoned grocery store as she rode her bicycle.
 Witnesses later reported that a white or Hispanic man, driving a black pickup, kidnapped her.

 Here is the most updated suspect and vehicle description information: